-Crucial question is: “Why?”
-Possible answer is: “Because it already doesn’t exist.”
+A crucial question is: “Why?”
+A possible answer would be: “Because it already doesn’t exist.”
 So you can ask me: “How could be something so unimportant like film style evolution of Czech Cinema useful for everyone excepting Czech historians?”
-I’ll try to make out basic and work answer here and I hope that definitive answers furnish my next research.
+I’ll try to make out fairly basic and work answers here, and I hope that definitive answers furnish my next research.

-I start with a quite general but really important proposition: almost every film style history (in more or less formalistic way) is occupied with big standard-setting cinema like Hollywood, French, German or Scandinavian.
-(See mostly excellent and inspiring articles by David Bordwell, Kristin Thompson, Barry Salt, Ben Brewster, Lea Jacobs or Charles O’Brien.)
-For me is problem that every of these "expanding" cinemas tended to standardizing: standardizing of production, standardizing of style and standardizing of narrative techniques.
+I start with a fairly general but fundamental proposition: almost all of film style histories (written in the more or less formalistic way) have been occupied with big standard-setting cinemas like Hollywood, French, German or Scandinavian.
+(See mostly excellent and inspiring articles by David Bordwell, Kristin Thompson, Barry Salt, Ben Brewster, Lea Jacobs, or Charles O’Brien.)
+For me, it is a problem that every of these "expanding" cinemas tended to be standardised: standardised in production, in style and narrative techniques.

-In other words, these expanding big cinemas tended to one group of aesthetic norms, term for group of preferred artistic choices how solved specific artistic problems: how create narrative space, how create narrative time, how narrate or how represents more or less abstract meaning.
+In other words, these big expanding cinemas tended to one group of aesthetic norms, a group of preferred artistic choices, how solved specific creative problems: how to create narrative space, how to develop narrative time, how to narrate or how to represent more or less abstract meanings.

-Czech cinema is so called small nation cinema without expanding and exporting ambitions.
-And point is that this “standardizing requirement” was very weak during (not just only) silent era and didn’t have trendsetting character transforming or creating national film style as whole.
+Czech cinema is a so-called small nation cinema without expanding and exporting ambitions.
+And the point is that this “standardising requirement” was very weak during (not just only) silent era and didn’t have trendsetting character transforming or creating national film style as a whole.
 I have a few basic hypotheses about Czech cinema before 1925 – I’ll work with postulates of film style histories of big standard-setting cinemas and compare them with my up to now results:

-1) Non-plausibility of dividing international film style tendencies during the silent era to the tableaux style and analytical editing: in the Czech cinema I identified a combination of these two tendencies and simultaneously using other techniques in the 1910s and 1920s.
+1) Non-plausibility of dividing international film style tendencies during the silent era to the tableau style and analytical editing: In the Czech cinema, I identified a combination of these two tendencies and simultaneously using other techniques in the 1910s and 1920s.

-2) Non-plausible anticipation of a tendency to classical Hollywood film style and narrative: in the Czech cinema, there were a few parallel stylistic and narrative tendencies but only one of them directed to classical norms (see Bordwell – Staiger – Thompson /1985/: The Classical Hollywood Cinema).
+2) Non-plausible anticipation of a tendency to classical Hollywood film style and narrative: In the Czech cinema, there were a few parallel stylistic and narrative tendencies, but only one of them inclined to so-called classical norms.
+(Cf. Bordwell – Staiger – Thompson /1985/: The Classical Hollywood Cinema.)

-4) Diverse approaches to feature film storytelling: a classical plot structure was just one of many possibilities (and surprisingly not the dominant one), much-favoured were: more or less episodic plot structures, complex storytelling with many flashbacks or cyclical storytelling when one plot-part varying another plot-part.
+4) Diverse approaches to feature film storytelling: A classical plot structure was just one of many possibilities (and surprisingly not the dominant one).
+The much-favoured were: more or less episodic plot structures, complex storytelling with many flashbacks or cyclical storytelling when one plot-part varying another plot-part.

-5) Strong impingement of non-cinematic effects: Czech cinema followed traditions of the cabaret culture, popular literature narrative structures, adaptations of current more or less nationalistic topics; eventual choosing of international film techniques was selective and unsystematic.
+5) Strong impingement of non-cinematic effects: Czech cinema followed traditions of the cabaret culture, popular literature narrative structures, adaptations of current more or less nationalistic topics.
+Eventual preffering of international film techniques was selective and unsystematic.

-That’s the reason why precise research of Czech film style could be eventually useful not just for Czech historians but for understanding another line of history of film style: history of film style in which small cinemas will not be just aberration or wrong copy of big cinemas' aesthetic norms but autonomous instead alternative line of film style transform in time.
+That’s the reason why to precise research of Czech film style could be eventually useful not just for Czech historians but for understanding of another trajectory of the history of film style.
+Of a history of film style, in which small cinemas will not be just an aberration or a wrong copy of big cinemas' aesthetic norms but rather the autonomous, alternative trajectory of film style transformation in time.